xValenciax/alx-system_engineering-devops/0x00-shell_basics/README.md

 102-tree: This script creates a welcome/ inside of which it create to/ inside of which it creates /school

 103-commas: This script shoud list a directory files in a formatted way

+school.mgc: This file is used with the command file to detect school data files